CleverCloud/doc.clever-cloud.com/commons/databases-and-services/mongodb.md

 ### MongoDB + Node.js sample application

-Simple MongoDB + Node.js todo list:
+This [page](/nodejs/nodejs-mongodb-sample-app/) points out the process to deploy a Simple MongoDB + Node.js Todolist application on Clever Cloud.